CPC40110 Certificate IV in Building and Construction

 The assessment will cover the key theory and practical areas related to the construction and management of residential and commercial low-rise building work.
 Your experience, knowledge and competence will be assessed against the 16 competencies of the qualification.

-In brief, the assessment will consist of workplace visits and observations and participating in competency conversations with your assessor were you will discuss the different aspects of each unit of competency in a bid to identify your current level of underpinning knowledge.
+In brief, the assessment will consist of workplace visits or online visits, face to face or viritual observations and participating in competency conversations with your assessor where you will discuss the different aspects of each unit of competency in a bid to identify your current level of underpinning knowledge.
 It will also involve the gathering of evidence to show you have experience in the practical aspects of each unit of competency.
+You will also be required to obtain references from recent, qualified builders you have worked for or with.

-The RPL process does not have a minimum time frame, although the average time taken to gather the required evidence and conduct the assessment will generally be around six to eight weeks.
-Remember, the quicker you collect and submit all required evidence to your assessor the quicker the assessment can be completed and your qualification issued.
+The RPL process does not have a minimum time frame, although the average time taken to gather the required evidence and conduct the assessment will generally be around six to eight weeks